WHAT WE DO

 This is our dedicated team, which works hard to make PhySoc events happen.
 We organise them, advertise them, and make them possible.
 We're passionate about bringing people together, and we're here to help.

 Hellloo!
-I’m Katrina, a first year Physics and Mechatronic Engineering student.
+I’m Katrina, a third year Physics and Mechatronic Engineering student and your president for 2022!
 When I’m not at uni I like to spend my time cooking, reading, crafting and visiting art galleries.
 I also love trying different hairstyles so don’t be surprised to see me sporting a different colour each month.
 I love physics because it usually answers the “but why?” questions.
 Even when it doesn’t, the fact that there’s still so much to be discovered makes it even more exciting!!
 I’m very keen to for what we have planned for our fellow physicists this year and looking forward to seeing you around at some of our events :+)